What is Blockchain Technology? How Does It Work?

 • Hash Encryptions

-blockchain technology uses hashing and encryption to secure the data, relying mainly on the SHA256 algorithm to secure the information.
+Blockchain technology uses hashing and encryption to secure data, relying mainly on the SHA256 algorithm.
 The address of the sender (public key), the receiver’s address, the transaction, and his/her private key details are transmitted via the SHA256 algorithm.
-The encrypted information, called hash encryption, is transmitted across the world and added to the blockchain after verification.
-The SHA256 algorithm makes it almost impossible to hack the hash encryption, which in turn simplifies the sender and receiver’s authentication.
+The encrypted information, hash encryption, is transmitted worldwide and added to the blockchain after verification.
+The SHA256 algorithm makes it almost impossible to hack the hash encryption, simplifying the sender and receiver’s authentication.

 • Proof of Work